lucasvolkmer/d2l-en-branch/chapter_recurrent-modern/gru.md

 ## Estado Oculto Fechado

-The key distinction between vanilla RNNs and GRUs is that the latter support gating of the hidden state.
-This means that we have dedicated mechanisms for when a hidden state should be *updated* and also when it should be *reset*.
-These mechanisms are learned and they address the concerns listed above.
-For instance, if the first token is of great importance we will learn not to update the hidden state after the first observation.
-Likewise, we will learn to skip irrelevant temporary observations.
-Last, we will learn to reset the latent state whenever needed.
-We discuss this in detail below.

 A principal distinção entre RNNs vanilla e GRUs é que o último suporta o bloqueio do estado oculto.
 Isso significa que temos mecanismos dedicados para